ePoc-app/epoc-website/content/en/tools/qr-code-generator.md

     backToTop: false
 ---

-🚧En chantier
+## 🚧 Under Construction

-Cet outil permet de générer des QR codes pour des liens de téléchargement direct afin de pouvoir être importer dans votre application ePoc mobile.
+This tool allows you to generate QR codes for direct download links to be imported into your ePoc mobile application.

-Il ne prend en charge la conversion en QR code des liens de partage des services suivants :
+It supports converting share links from the following services into QR codes:

-*   Google Drive
+-   Google Drive
-*   Dropbox
+-   Dropbox
-*   GitHub
+-   GitHub
-*   Ou tout lien direct vers un fichier zip d'ePoc ([guide](https://bytesbin.com/file-hosting-direct-download-link/) pour obtenir un lien direct)
+-   Or any direct link to an ePoc zip file ([guide](https://bytesbin.com/file-hosting-direct-download-link/) to get a direct link)